Rooted in Science

 Silliker is the historical pillar of Mérieux NutriSciences and a pioneer in the field of food safety and quality.
 The company was created in 1967 in the United States by Dr. John H. Silliker, a microbiologist known for his work on Salmonella, who began his own business with a staff of just four people.
 With its headquarters in Chicago (Illinois), the company has grown rapidly in recent years and now operates nearly 100 laboratories in 21 countries.

-With 50 years of experience in food safety and quality, Mérieux NutriSciences has won the confidence of the food industry and extended its expertise to several industrial sectors across the globe including: Water and Environment, Pharma and Medical Devices, Personal Care and Cosmetics, AgroChemicals and Consumer Goods.
+With over 50 years of experience in food safety and quality, Mérieux NutriSciences has won the confidence of the food industry and extended its expertise to several industrial sectors across the globe including: Water and Environment, Pharma and Medical Devices, Personal Care and Cosmetics, AgroChemicals and Consumer Goods.

 Mérieux NutriSciences is also increasing its presence in emerging countries, in particular in China, Brazil, Turkey, South Africa and India, with the purpose of answering these countries’ growing demands.